 Consultation with Children and Young People with SEND

 Teachers, SENCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
 The provision is planned, and interventions are allocated to individual needs.
-Currently, we are working to improve how the children taking an active role with setting their outcomes and discussing them with the class teacher or SENCO.
-We have recently introduced a 1-page profile for children on the SEND register.
-These are created between the class teacher and child through discussion around the child’s likes and dislikes, their areas of difficulty, how this may look and what strategies help them.
+For some children in school, we feel a 1-page profile is a great way to ensure all staff are aware of the child’s needs and ways to support these.
+These documents are co-created between the class teacher and the child through discussion around the child’s likes and dislikes, their areas of difficulty, how this may look and what strategies help them.
+We aim to include pupil voice in all Sen Support Plans and continue to work towards this goal.

 Consultation with parents and carers of children and young people with SEND